 That said, one of the first things to do before you can land a job as a PHP developer is to prepare yourself for the interview.
 To this end, we've compiled a list of top PHP interview questions that hiring companies are likely to ask while testing your knowledge and expertise.

 Of course, that's not all.
 You will be tested on various other grounds such as general aptitude, management, and communication skills.
-So if you would like to know more about what it takes to break into this career, check out our in-depth guide on how to become a PHP developer.
+So if you would like to know more about what it takes to break into this career, check out our in-depth guide on how to become a Full Stack Developer.

 The PHP interview questions and answers we’re about to discuss are approved by our PHP Certification Training experts and will come in handy for beginners as well as those looking to upgrade their skills.
 So let’s not wait anymore and dive right in.

 Beginner-Level PHP Interview Questions

 Let us now begin with the basic PHP interview questions and answers.

 1. Who do we know as the father of PHP?

 Rasmus Lerdorf who created the language in 1994.